-Answer: No. You are required to check in within the time frame stipulated in your agreement with the airline.
+Answer: No. You are required to check-in within the time frame stipulated in your agreement with the airline.
 If you fail to do so, the fault for the missed flight rests with you and you have no right to claim reimbursement.
-However, some airlines may be accommodating and place you on an alternative flight at no additional charge or a markup on your forfeited ticket.
+However, some airlines may be accommodating and place you on an alternative flight – either at no additional charge or for the difference in price between your forfeited ticket and the replacement ticket.

 Question: My flight arrived late and I missed my connecting flight because of the delay.
 What can I do?

 Answer: If the full trip was booked as a single reservation, you can claim full reimbursement of the tickets for all of the missed connecting flights.
 You can also choose to wait and be placed on another connecting flight.
 In the meantime, the airline must cover the cost of a reasonable number of meals and refreshments.
 If your new connecting flight will only leave the following day or several days later, the airline must cover the cost of hotel stays and transportation between the airport and hotel.
 If the delay was caused by bad weather or other extraordinary circumstances, you cannot claim reimbursement of your ticket but you are still entitled to alternative flights, food and hotel stays.